 It would also do a great job as a buffet on wheels or a bar island whenever you have some guests over.

-If your kitchen has little to no floor space, this foldable kitchen island is ideal.
-You get an additional work surface whenever you need without permanently cluttering an already crowded space.
+If your tiny kitchen has little to no floor space, this foldable kitchen island is ideal.
+You get an additional work surface whenever you need it without permanently cluttering an already crowded space.

 Wall-mounted kitchen rail